 Finance interest is payable on borrowing facilities obtained from suppliers and financial institutions at normal commercial rates and is recognised as an expense in the statement of comprehensive income in the period in which it is incurred.
-Borrowing costs that are attributable to the acquisition, construction or production of qualifying assets are capitalised as part of provided comprising usage charges, fixed monthly subscription charges, internet usage charges, activation fees, processing fees and fees for value added services.
-Revenue from telecommunication services is recognised when services have been rendered and is net of discounts and the cost of the assets.
+Borrowing costs that are attributable to the acquisition, construction or production of qualifying assets are capitalised as part of the cost of the assets.